gulaq

 - gulaq only requests the basic OpenID Connect scopes needed to identify your account.

-- Your Supabase session is stored locally on your device and is used to authenticate future requests.
+With either method, your Supabase session token is stored locally on your device and used to authenticate future requests. gulaq Core is free forever; the optional Pro subscription is associated with the same account.

 7. Analytics in Detail